arkworks-rs/snark/README.md

 ## Directory structure

-The high-level structure of the repository is as follows.
+The high-level structure of the repository is as follows:

 * [`algebra`](algebra): Rust crate that provides all the mathematical "bricks": finite fields, elliptic curves, FFT.
 * [`primitives`](primitives): Rust crate that implements all the key cryptographic primitives.